Technology on the rise: How the CRISPR craze is shaping the future of our world

 CRISPR is present naturally in about half of all bacteria on the planet.
 It is an immune system that has evolved to recognize viral DNA and cut it.
 Think of CRISPR as molecular machines that can work as molecular scalpels.
 And though this innovative, mind-boggling technology may seem like a novel concept, it has actually existed for quite some time.

-“CRISPR has been around in bacteria for millennia; forever — the history as a science dates back to 1987 — so, for over 30 years, scientists have been collecting, analyzing and repurposing CRISPR,” said Barrangou.
+“CRISPR has been around in bacteria for millennia,” Barrangou said.
+“The history as a science dates back to 1987, so for over 30 years, scientists have been collecting, analyzing and repurposing CRISPR.”

 A work in progress

 Still, this technology is not without flaws.
 It’s “imperfect,” said Barrangou, because it has only picked up speed in the last five years.
 And, like any 5-year-old, it’s “not fully mature yet.”
 He and his team, along with many other scientists around the world, are working to make CRISPR technology more programmable, affordable, scalable, efficient and precise.